Cloud Computing Stocks

-If one were looking for lessons in creating wealth in the stock market, there can be no better teacher than Warren Buffett.
+If one were looking for lessons in creating wealth by investing in cloud computing stocks, there can be no better teacher than Warren Buffett.
 In fact, I would venture that he is the guru of value investing, a an investment paradigm that derives from the ideas on investment and speculation that Ben Graham and David Dodd derived while at Columbia Business School.
 Not surprisingly, Buffett was one of Graham’s students.

 Value investing is investing for the long term; as Buffett once said, “My favorite holding period is forever.”
 Therefore, such a strategy is based on buying stocks at less than their intrinsic value.
 Do cloud computing stocks qualify as value stocks?
 That is a question that many are seeking an answer to.

 The problem in realizing value of cloud computing stocks is the difficulty in assessing future earnings.
-Agreed that recent research indicates that spending on cloud computing can only go higher (See: How BIG Is The Cloud Computing Market? and Where Is Cloud Computing Going?
-Up, Up And Away!), but the very newness of the technology leaves room for doubt.
+Agreed that recent research indicates that spending on cloud computing stocks can only go higher and, but the very newness of the technology leaves room for doubt.
 There’s no telling whether security concerns can kill cloud computing or there may be a paradigm shift to a completely different technology.